-Some other significant initiatives during 2019 included:
+Some other significant initiatives during 2019

 Colombia.
 Protección consolidated the Innovation Mobilizers (Movilizadores de Innovación) program where the participants take on a different roles within the company, most of them being in leadership positions.
-The innovation model was also redesigned to create capabilities vis-àvis the challenges associated with the current

-At Grupo Empresarial SURA we develop initiatives that drive our long-term strategy through transformation, profitability, and a better understanding of our clients to respond to their needs and the environment.
+The innovation model was also redesigned to create capabilities vis-àvis the challenges associated with the current At Grupo Empresarial SURA we develop initiatives that drive our long-term strategy through transformation, profitability, and a better understanding of our clients to respond to their needs business model.
+There is also an innovation laboratory team that looks into new business models in environments with a higher degree of uncertainty.
+Besides, the internal-use portal "Mi mejor error" (My Best Mistake) was created to let employees share what they have learned.